TheJumpCloud/support/PowerShell/ModuleChangelog.md

 #### IMPROVEMENTS:

-N/A
+- Description parameter added to Get and Set-JCSystem
+- Added -Force switch parameter that populates New-JCImportTemplate with all headers when user update or new user CSV is created

 #### BUG FIXES:

-Bug fix for Set-JCCommand where commandType, launchType, and timeout gets changed to default values
+- Bug fix for Set-JCCommand where commandType, launchType, and timeout gets changed to default values
+- Bug fix for Get-JCObject where some endpoints(radius_server, cloud directory) output incorrect values

 ## 2.0.1